kodydeda4/macos-sapphire/README.md

 ## About

-Sapphire lets you create and set adaptive icons for Big Sur
+Big Sur brought several design changes to the mac, including new designs for all of the standard icons.
+Sapphire lets you create adaptive and colorful icons for all the apps that got left behind.

 ## Create Adaptive Icons